 Our accounts receivable primarily include the transaction fees receivable from borrowers.
-As of December 31, 2014, 2015 and 2016, we had accounts receivable of RMB161.1 million, RMB83.0 million and RMB28.6 million (US\$4.1 million), respectively.
-In 2014, we recognized revenue from transaction fees upfront upon completion of the services of facilitating loan transactions, and no allowances for uncollectable accounts receivable were recorded as of December 31, 2014 as all accounts receivable were guaranteed by Tian Da Xin An.
-In the nine months ended September 30, 2014, borrowers paid the transaction fees primarily on a monthly basis over the term of the loan.
-In the fourth quarter of 2014, we adopted a new fee collection schedule whereby we either collect the entire amount of the transaction fee upfront upon completion of our loan facilitation services, or collect a portion of the transaction fee upfront and the rest on a monthly basis over the term of the loan.
+As of December 31, 2015, 2016 and 2017, we had accounts receivable of RMB83.0 million, RMB28.6 million and RMB 21.4 million(US\$3.3 million), respectively.
 Due to our switch from the third-party guarantee arrangement to the quality assurance program model, starting in the first quarter of 2015, we have adopted a new revenue recognition policy-for the fees collected upfront, we recognize revenue upon completion of the loan facilitation services, while for the fees collected on a monthly basis over the term of a loan, we recognize revenue when the fees are collected.
-As a result, we did not record additional accounts receivable during 2015 and 2016 and no allowance for uncollectable accounts receivable was recorded as of December 31, 2015 and 2016.
+As a result, we did not record additional accounts receivable during 2015, 2016 and 2017, and no allowance for uncollectable accounts receivable was recorded as of December 31, 2015, 2016 and 2017.
 Accordingly, our accounts receivable decreased over the past three years, and we expect that our accounts receivable will continue to decrease going forward.